zemua/TurkeyDesktop/README.md

 </plist>
 ```

-To run it in Ubuntu at startup
+# To run it in Ubuntu at startup

-create a script .sh file with this content (you can do the same SDK_MAN stuff as above)
+create a script .sh file with this content (SDK_MAN stuff optional)
 ```
 #!/bin/bash

+## This is only if you have several sdk in your machine and you need to manage them
+## see sdk_man for reference, you should have it installed
+export SDKMAN_DIR="/opt/homebrew/opt/SDKMAN-cli/libexec"
+[[ -s "/opt/homebrew/opt/SDKMAN-cli/libexec/bin/sdkman-init.sh" ]] && source "/opt/homebrew/opt/SDKMAN-cli/libexec/bin/sdkman-init.sh"
+sdk use java 11.0.26-tem

 java -jar ~/TurkeyDesktop-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```